The Movement to Make Bikram Yoga Carbon Neutral

 A group of Bikram Yogis and Teachers, and Especially Studio Owners who are DEDICATED to doing all in our power to make EVERY Bikram Yoga studio on Earth Carbon Neutral through energy efficient heat, lighting, hot water heaters and other appliances and most of all SOLAR PANELS.
 Love the Yoga, Love the Planet…

-I’ve always felt a little guilty about how much energy our studios consume so it’s inspiring to see some like minded yogis getting together to raise concerns, chat about the issues and make a difference.
+I’ve always felt a little guilty about how much energy Bikram Yoga studios consume so it’s inspiring to see some like minded yogis getting together to raise concerns, chat about the issues and make a difference.

-For us yogis, we can all start by making a environmental choice with our water bottle and mat.
+We can all start by making an environmental choice with our water bottle and mat.

 This was the very issue that made me hesitate whether to start Bikram yoga or not in the very beginning.
 I was also concerned with the amount of PVC mats sold and used in many studios as well as plastic water bottles consumed in each class.